When it comes to bringing back an extinct creature, we often think first of dinosaurs.

 The reason this matters is that grasslands are likely to sequester carbon from the atmosphere better than other land types, but especially tundras.
 Additionally, grasslands may enable deeper freezing of permafrost during the winter months and insulate it during the summer months, a way of preventing the release of any captured emissions.

 Of course, this is only supposition since we can't know for sure how a new version of the mammoth would behave, or how we would ultimately care for it while it's maturing.
-Additionally, as Helen Pilcher, a cell biologist writing for the BBC explained in 2017, it would take a long while for the mammoths to be able to achieve this goal.
+Additionally, as Helen Pilcher, a cell biologist writing for the BBC explained, it would take a long while for the mammoths to be able to achieve this goal.

 "Even if all the technical hurdles involved in making a mammoth were overcome tomorrow, it would still take well over half a century to make a single viable herd, which would not be anywhere enough to do the job," Pilcher wrote.